nikslab/HoursKeeper-smrsh/README.md

 The fields pretty much match the HoursKeeper CSV structure except for the "inserted" field, which is just the auto-timestamp of when the data was inserted into the table and the "label" field, which I edit separately through my portal and which is a category of work within the context of that client.

-Note that HoursKeeper exports some values such as the hours worked in a format (1:30h) that is not conducive for calculations with MySQL's sum function, so I convert them to minutes, and store them that way in the database.
+Note that HoursKeeper exports some values such as the hours worked in a format (1:30h) that is not conducive for calculations with MySQL's sum function, so I convert them to minutes, and store them in the database that way.